 Bee’s sales are all standard rated.

-- Bee had to notify HM Revenue & Customs by 30 January 2013, being 30 days from the date that the expectation arose.
+- Bee had to notify HM Revenue and Customs by 30 January 2014, being 30 days from the date that the expectation arose.

 It is important that you appreciate the distinction between making standard rated supplies, zero-rated supplies and exempt supplies.
 Only standard rated supplies and zero-rated supplies are taxable supplies.